What is coronavirus (COVID-19)?

 How can I best protect myself and my family?

-Health officials remind people that preventive actions to help impede the spread of respiratory diseases include:
+Preventive actions to help impede the spread of COVID-19 and other respiratory diseases include:

 - avoid close contact with people who are sick